-The Bath Area Family YMCA Child Care programs offer opportunities for children to interact in an inclusive, child‐directed environment.
-We focus on learning through the development areas of cognitive, social-emotional, language, and physical development, utilizing “play” as the focal point for all learning.
-We monitor and assist children in the acquisition of new skills, believing that children learn at their own pace, developing skills, as they build upon gained knowledge.
+The Bath Area Family YMCA Child Care programs offer opportunities for children ages 6 weeks to 6 years old to interact in an inclusive, child‐directed environment.
+Member child-watch offers opportunities for children to interact in an inclusive, child-directed environment.
+We focus on learning through the development areas of cognitive, social-emotional, language, and physical development, while utilizing “play” as the focal point for all learning.
+We monitor and assist children in the acquisition of new skills, believing that children learn at their own pace and develop skills as they build upon gained knowledge.

 Families are an integral part of our program.
 Teachers help to introduce diversity through cultural, physical, and economic differences, while working with the children and families involved in our programs.
 Our conflict resolution goal is to